why do I like to sleep with my head under the covers?

 Psychological Relaxation

-Whether you’re struggling to nod off or woken up multiple times by unwelcome thoughts or worries, psychological strain can negatively impact the ability to gain quality rest.
+Whether you’re struggling to nod off or are awoken many times by unwelcome thoughts or worries, psychological strain can negatively impact your ability to rest.

 Placing the head under the covers creates a sense of safety and calm for some people.
-This theoretically dates to childhood, when many of us hide from perceived threats by hiding under a blanket.
-As the adage claims, old habits are the hardest to break.
+This dates back to childhood when many of us hide from perceived threats by hiding under a blanket.

-Placing your head under the covers will also trigger a psychological reaction similar to ‘swaddling’ an infant.
+Placing your head under the covers will also trigger a psychological reaction like ‘swaddling’ an infant.
 Experts claim that this feels comforting as it reminds us of the womb.

 Of course, this doesn’t apply to everybody.
-If you have claustrophobia, for example, wrapping yourself up in bedsheets may create feelings of panic and discomfort.
+For example, if you have claustrophobia, wrapping yourself up in bedsheets may create feelings of panic and discomfort.

 Disadvantages of Sleeping with the Head Under the Covers